Weave Code

 spatie/laravel-google-fonts

 Self-host Google Fonts in Laravel with minimal setup.
-Register Google Fonts CSS URLs, then use the @googlefonts Blade directive to inline locally cached CSS and assets.
-Automatically downloads on first request, with a safe fallback to Google if needed.
+Register Google Fonts CSS URLs in config and load them via the @googlefonts Blade directive.
+On first request it downloads CSS/assets, caches locally, inlines CSS, and falls back to Google if needed.

 View on GitHub